 Can you share with us a favourite story from your time teaching in Thailand?

 It’s difficult to single just one story as a favourite.
 There were numerous, but we did have one long weekend.
 My roommates and I ended up spending it in Bangkok because we had never been there as a group before.
 We slept at a party hostel with a couple of other professors we knew.
 I just remember it being a fantastic weekend away with my friends when we had a couple of nights in one of the coolest cities in the world.

 What’s next for you?
 Can you see yourself teaching in the future?

 Personally, I don’t have a clear idea of what I want to do next.
 I’m considering returning to college to pursue a master’s degree, but I’m not in any rush.
 I’m not sure if I’d pursue teaching as a career, but that’s simply because I have other interests.
 However, I would seriously consider returning to teach in Thailand.
 It’s a fantastic way to travel and learn about other cultures, and you’ll constantly learn something new.

 What advice would you give to someone considering teaching abroad?

 I’d say, as cheesy as it may seem, just do it.
-I know I loved it and am glad I did, and I’m sure everyone else that did it with me will agree.
-It also doesn’t have to be a lengthy, well-planned event that you are too prepared for.
-My friend traveled to Vietnam to teach soon after Christmas, and he only decided to go a few weeks earlier, and he is loving it there now.
+I know I loved it and am glad I did.
+I’m sure everyone else that did it with me will agree.
+My friend travelled to Vietnam to teach soon after Christmas, and he is loving it there now.
 Obviously, the coronavirus pandemic has affected a lot of people’s lives, so it could be a good time to relocate and try teaching for a while.
 If you’re thinking about it, You’ll regret not doing it far more than you’ll regret doing it!